Find out where you can look for jobs, and how to apply

 If you are refused feedback, you can make a freedom of information request to see the notes made at interview which will give you an idea of where you did well and where you can improve.

-I didn’t get the job after an interview.
-What are the things that I should be concerned about when receiving feedback about why I didn’t get the job?
+What should I be concerned about when receiving feedback about why I didn’t get the job?

 Sometimes feedback about why you didn’t get a job can raise some alarm bells to potentially unjustified reasons for you not being successful.
 If you are concerned about this you can contact the CSP for more advice.